MQTT QoS 0, 1, 2 Explained: A Quickstart Guide

 As a result, the receiver can use the PUBREL packet as a boundary and consider any PUBLISH packet that arrives before it as a duplicate and any PUBLISH packet that arrives after it as new.
 This allows us to avoid message duplication at the protocol level when using QoS 2.

-Is there a difference in performance between QoS?
+Is there a performance difference between QoS levels?

-QoS 0 and QoS 1 typically have similar throughput when using EMQX with the same hardware configuration for peer-to-peer communication, but QoS 1 may have higher CPU usage.
-Additionally, under high load, QoS 1 has longer message latency compared to QoS 0.
-On the other hand, QoS 2 usually only has about half the throughput of QoS 0 and 1.
+Yes.
+QoS 0 and QoS 1 typically have similar throughput, but QoS 1 requires more CPU and can have slightly higher latency under high load due to the handshake process.
+On the other hand, QoS 2 usually has about half the throughput of QoS 0 and 1 because of the additional packets required for each message.
+Your choice of QoS is a trade-off between speed and reliability.

 Conclusion